Radiohead stage collapse: Collapse

 On 16 June 2012, the English rock band Radiohead were due to perform the final concert of their 2012 North American tour in support of their eighth album, The King of Limbs, in Downsview Park, Toronto.
 The tour had extensive visual components and required 11 trucks to transport its equipment.

 Radiohead were due to be on stage for the soundcheck, but construction of the temporary stage was behind schedule.
-The band members were sequestered nearby while their road crew prepared equipment.
 The weather was calm, with light winds forecast.
-At 2pm, Radiohead’s business manager Ade Bullock noticed that scaffolding on the stage appeared to be drooping, and took a photograph.
+At 2 pm, Radiohead’s business manager Ade Bullock noticed that scaffolding on the stage appeared to be drooping and took a photograph.
 He did not challenge it as he was not knowledgeable about engineering.
+Radiohead's North American tour coordinator, Melissa Bevington, expressed concerns about the timetables for an adequate safety inspection while the band members were sequestered nearby and their road crew prepared equipment.

-At 4pm, an hour before gates were due to open to concertgoers, the stage roof collapsed.
+At 4 pm, an hour before gates were due to open to concertgoers, the stage roof collapsed.
 Radiohead's drummer, Philip Selway, recalled a sound "like an enormous cabinet of glasses falling over".
 Radiohead's drum technician, Scott Johnson, was killed instantly by a falling video monitor weighing 2,270 kg.
 Three other members of Radiohead's crew were injured, one seriously.
 The band's light show and much of their musical equipment was also destroyed.
 The concert was cancelled and Radiohead's European tour was postponed.

 Radiohead considered abandoning touring after the collapse.
 Selway said: "When we came away, it was, 'God, do we want to do this ever again?'
 If it causes this, can we do it?"
-They decided to continue as a way of "working through the trauma".
+They decided to continue as a way of dealing with the trauma.
 Three weeks later, at a vigil before their next performance, Radiohead offered their crew the chance to leave; all chose to stay.
 In 2013, the singer, Thom Yorke, wrote that completing the tour was his biggest achievement: "I was terrified about it, then it got dark, but in the end we were all very proud of managing to pull it off."
 Pitchfork described the collapse as part of a streak of stage accidents, such as the 2011 Indiana State Fair stage collapse, that had prompted "industry soul-searching".